onymous-games/whisper-rpg/README.md

 ## Magic

-It is improbable that I could give much definition to the magic section without overstepping the world building that could be done.
+It is improbable that I could give much definition to the magic section without overstepping the world building a Universe desires to do themself.
 Nevertheless, it may be helpful to have a basic, extensible magic system within the game so that you don't have to implement one from scratch if you don't want to.

 Here are the guidelines for magic:
 1. Magic just means "knowledge that not everyone has"
 1. Because it's "knowledge not everyone has" it's possible that if you lose the item telling you how to do it, you might also lose the ability to perform that magic.
 1. Magic is treated like items in that it requires hands, speech, etc.
+1. There may be attribute requirements for invoking magic as well.
 1. Invoking a magical ability takes an action like any other.
-1. There may be attribute requirements for invoking magic as well.

-Beyond that, the Universe may need to define what spells are available in the world.
+Beyond that, the Universe needs to define what spells are available in the world.

-## Combat FAQ

-> How do I switch weapons?

-There is no penalty for switching weapons.

-> Do I need to keep track of arrows, ammo, etc?

-Most likely not.
-Ask the Universe.

 # Skills